 I wrote a memoir about the death and dying of my father.
 Now here I am wondering of the value of research for such things.
 What is beyond memory that would tease out the figure in the carpet?
 After my father died, I wished so many things.
 So many questions I might have asked him and did not.
 Not just who begat who—our family has an archivist who recorded all that—but the desire and longing and betrayals that every life, every family knows.
 Where were the secrets that would bring my family’s history into the light?

 My father was an identical twin.
 I never knew their mother, my paternal grandmother.
 Our only connection is my name listed in her obituary, a 10 day old granddaughter named Ann.
 I knew a few things about her.
-I knew that her fiancé had drowned before her very eyes.
+I knew that her fiancĂ© had drowned before her very eyes.
 I knew that after she had said, “I will never smile again.”
 And there she was in all the family photos ever after, her unsmiling face.
 I wondered what blight she had brought to her marriage to my grandfather later, and to those two little twin boys.
 Was there enough love to go around?
-I wanted to know what had happened that afternoon at the lake in Atlanta, Georgia, years before my father was born.
+I wanted to know what had happened that afternoon at the lake in Atlanta , Georgia , years before my father was born.
 What answers could be found through the fog of years?
 I was trying to see the figure in the carpet, the long arc of their lives in spite of what must have seemed the sad, dark, end of it.
 A thing whole and complete has a beauty of its own, even when the things apart are too terrible to say.

-Please visit Ann's Website and check back on 7/20 for my review of this Great book.
+The article described how my grandmother had clung to the overturned boat as she watched Please visit Ann's Website and check back on 7/20 for my review of this Great book.

 0 comments: